BruhdaDhruba/Snakeshooter-for-IS1200-/README.md

 Enter the MCB32 environment, navigate to the extracted folder for "Snakeshooter2" and execute the following commands:

-The first command is for compiling the code.
-Here, you'll see if you got any errors:
+This command is for compiling the code.
+All errors will be displayed here:
 ```
 make;
 ```

-The second command will install the compiled files on the chip kit:
+This command is for installing the compiled files:
 ```
 make install;
 ```